 - BUPA Award for Medical Writing

 - John’s research currently focusses on (a) assessment and selection for health care practice (b) teaching and measurement of professionalism (c) anatomy pedagogy and (d) the use of arts and humanities in health care education.
 With his team, he developed the Clinical Conscientiousness Index, which is an objective scalar measure of professionalism in health care workers, and is now used internationally.
-He has received grant funding from the Department of Health, GMC, Higher Education Academy, Health Education England, UKCAT, Medical Schools Council, and Health and Care Professions Council, among others.
+He has received grant funding from the Department of Health, GMC, Higher Education Academy, NHS England, UKCAT, Medical Schools Council, and Health and Care Professions Council, among others.
 With regard to the arts and humanities, he has been awarded grants by the Wellcome Trust and the Arts Council, and this work aroused international media interest.

 - Associate of the General Medical Council

 - Expert Reference Group Member, Medical Licencing Assessment

 - UKFPO RDG member

 - Medical Schools Council Assessment Alliance